(Urgent Question): To ask the Leader of the House if she will make a statement about her plan to tackle sexual harassment in Parliament.

 I urge those who feel uncomfortable, and feel that they have been abused, bullied, intimidated or harassed, to come forward.
 However, I do not think the hon.
 Gentleman is right to suggest that the victims are somehow themselves guilty of anything in failing to come forward.

 Will the Leader of the House ensure that the promised new procedures involve action on racism, misogyny, homophobia and bullying as well as sexual harassment?
 None of those types of behaviour has any place in our democracy.
 My hon.
 Friend the Member for West Bromwich West (Mr Bailey) mentioned local government.
 Can guidance be issued so that other levels of government adopt similar procedures?
-We should also bear in mind that Members of the European Parliament still exist.
+We should also bear in mind the fact that Members of the European Parliament still exist.
 Unless swift action is taken, politics as a whole will be brought into disrepute.

 I can absolutely confirm that all issues involving homophobia, racism, bulling, sexual harassment and so on will be within the scope of the work involved in the creation of an independent grievance procedure.
 The hon.
 Lady is exactly right: treating one another with respect throughout our politics is absolutely essential, and we will see what more can be done to ensure that that happens.